Table of Contents

-Extension Lecturers with an initial hire date of 1995 or before will receive the base salary of $4000/month or $285 in addition to their current base, whichever is greater.
+Extension Lecturers with an initial hire date of 1995 or before will receive the base salary of $4000/month.

-Section 4.
+21.4.
 Performance-Based Base Salary Increases.
-After 2014, UWEO will tie the allocation and effective date for performance-based base salary increases for Extension Lecturers to professional staff each year of the contract period.
+UWC2 has tied the allocation and effective date for performance-based base salary increases for Extension Lecturers to professional staff each year of the contract period.
 Base salary increases will be awarded only when the University has approved salary increases for professional staff with appropriate approvals and authorization from the University of Washington Board of Regents.

-4.1.
-The Employer will assign performance-based pay by placing individual Extension Lecturers in one (1) of three (3) tiers: a top tier of the highest scores receiving the highest merit increase; a middle tier – the majority – who receive the next highest average merit increase; and a bottom tier of the lowest scores receiving the lowest merit increases.
+The Employer will assign performance-based pay by placing individual Extension Lecturers in one (1) of two (2) tiers: Extension Lecturers who are determined to be meritorious will receive a higher merit increase than those who have been determined to not be meritorious.
 Decisions regarding specific salary increases for Extension Lecturers will be made by the Employer and are not subject to grievance.

-- worked 50% or more per quarter for three (3) of four (4) quarters during the annual review cycle (autumn of the previous year through summer of current year) in English language-related programs within UWEO or in programs outside IELP that were approved in advance for performance-based consideration by the Employer;
+- Worked 50% or more per quarter for three (3) of four (4) quarters during the annual review cycle (autumn of the previous year through summer of current year) in English language-related programs within UWC2 or in programs outside IELP that were approved in advance for performance-based consideration by the Employer

-- met minimum performance-based standards as defined in Article 16, 1.2 and Article 19; and
+- Met minimum performance-based standards as defined in Article 16, 1.2 and Article 19

 Fellowship and Fulbright-type programs do not count towards the requirement to work a 50% or more FTE per quarter in three (3) of four (4) quarters during the same annual review cycle.
 Approved medical and parental leaves of absence do not adversely impact an Extension Lecturer’s eligibility or salary tier.